 possible were powered by steam.)
 In 1908, another famous Scotsman (and then

 to honor Watt with construction of a school in his name.
-Built on the site
+Built on or near the site

 James Watt College was the result of this collaborative

 effort, for which Carnegie underwrote the cost of construction.
-Today the school
+Today the main school

-the local job market.
-Messers Watt and Carnegie would no doubt be pleased.
+part of Aryshire College.
+Messers Watt and Carnegie would no doubt be pleased to know

 Click here to see an image of Watt's